cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

         ^*****^
 ```

-In this case, we pass the same array instance `arr` by value to the function `foo`, which means that the parameter both function calls
-will use is the same instance of the array.
-If you append a value to the array in such a function, and
-then try to append another value to the same array in another function, what would happen is that
-you would attempt to try to write to the same memory cell twice, which is not allowed in Cairo.
-To prevent this, the ownership of the `arr` variable moves from the `main` function to the `foo` function when it is first called.
-When trying to call `foo` with `arr` as a parameter again, the
-ownership of `arr` was already moved to the first call, so the ownership system prevents us from
-using the same instance of `arr` in `foo`.

 ### The `Copy` Trait

-While Arrays and Dictionaries can't be copied, custom types that don't contain either of them can be.
 If a type implements the `Copy` trait, passing it to a function will not move the ownership of the value to the function called, but will instead pass a copy of the value.
 You can implement the `Copy` trait on your type by adding the `#[derive(Copy)]` annotation to your type definition.
 However, Cairo won't allow a type to be annotated with Copy if the type itself or any of its components don't implement the Copy trait.
+While Arrays and Dictionaries can't be copied, custom types that don't contain either of them can be.

 ```rust
 #[derive(Copy, Drop)]